DataDog/documentation/content/en/getting_started/tracing/_index.md

 Datadog Application Performance Monitoring (APM) provides deep visibility into your applications, enabling you to identify performance bottlenecks, troubleshoot issues, and optimize your services.

-This guide demonstrates how to get started with APM and send your first trace to Datadog.
+This guide demonstrates how to get started with APM and send your first trace to Datadog:

-At a high level, you need to:

-1. Set up Datadog APM to send observability data to Datadog.
+1. Set up Datadog APM to send traces to Datadog.
 1. Run your application to generate data.
 1. Explore the collected data in Datadog.